 Not only to is this a celebration it's an opportunity to learn.
 Our onsite education portion of the event will consist of safe handling of livestock, humane dispatch, how to evaluate a healthy carcass, butchering techniques, understanding our growing season, identifying problems and solutions for a more healthy food system as well as how our veterans can take an active role to provide food security for our local communities.

-The nations first Veterans Acute Crisis Agriculture Center
+The nations first Acute Crisis Agriculture Center for veterans

 The Butcher's Prayer